LangLangBart/gh-find-code/readme.md

   macOS?](https://superuser.com/questions/496090/how-to-use-alt-commands-in-a-terminal-on-os-x)

 ### Pager
-- If the `PAGER` environment variable is set to `less`, when opening the destination file, it will automatically scroll to the matching line found.
+- If the `PAGER` environment variable is set to `less` or `bat`, when opening the destination file, it will automatically scroll to the matching line found.

 ---